Azure/terraform-provider-acsengine/README.md

 ## User Guides

-* [Usage](docs/acsengine_kubernetes_cluster.md) - details about Kubernetes resource schema and how to configure a cluster
+* [Usage](docs/acsengine_kubernetes_cluster.md) - details about acs-engine Kubernetes cluster resource schema and how to configure a cluster
+* [Data Source Usage](docs/acsengine_kubernetes_cluster.md) - details about how to get data about an existing acs-engine Kubernetes cluster resource
 * [Scaling clusters](docs/scaling-agent-pools.md) - shows how to scale a cluster's agent pool count
 * [Upgrading clusters](docs/upgrading-clusters.md) - shows how to upgrade a cluster's Kubernetes version
 * [Terraform state](docs/state.md) - notes on how the state of the cluster is stored and resource creation